AZE38/2DFFT_Janus_Galactic_Toy_Simulation/README.md

 in a future work we need to derive a real steady state of the galaxy too.

-the initial density repartition of the galaxy can be exponential disk , gaussian
+the initial density repartition of the galaxy can be exponential disk , gaussian, other...

 EXAMPLES: